-- 1. Download the database from the Pitney Bowes Software eStore using the link provided in the release announcement or welcome email. - 2.
+- Download the database from the Pitney Bowes Software eStore using the link provided in the release announcement or welcome email.
+You can also download the database from the Pitney Bowes technical support web site. - 2.
 The database is downloaded as a zip file.
 Unzip the database before proceeding with the installation. - 3.
 Unzip the database file to the location you want.
 The database zip files are: - VAGlobal-EMEA.zip-Contains the data for Europe, Middle East, and Africa. - VAGlobal-APAC.zip-Contains the data for Asia-Pacific. - VAGlobal-Americas.zip-Contains the data for the Americas.